Zahari Sarip

-Dato' Zahari bin Sarip (born 18 February 1967) is a Malaysian politician who has served as Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Menteri Besar Onn Hafiz Ghazi since March 2022 and Member of the Johor State Legislative Assembly (MLA) for Buloh Kasap since May 2018.
+Zahari bin Sarip (born 18 February 1967) is a Malaysian politician who currently served as Speaker of the Johor State Legislative Assembly since August 2026.
+He also was Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Menteri Besar Onn Hafiz Ghazi from March 2022 until July 2026 and Member of the Johor State Legislative Assembly (MLA) for Buloh Kasap since May 2018.
 He also served as a Senator from June 2017 to June 2020.
 He is a member and the Division Chief of Segamat of the United Malays National Organisation (UMNO), a component party of the BN coalition.